 Entering the Cambodian Immigration

 In about 1 hour and a half, you will reach the immigration office of Cambodia.
 Remember to stick with your group when you get off the bus especially if you’re traveling alone.
 Memorize the faces of the people inside your bus, at least that tactic worked out for me.
 Lol.

 When you enter the Cambodian Immigration, just line up and get your passport stamped.
 Reminders to Philippine Passport Holder that doesn’t have working visa/permit in Bangkok, there will be a USD3 payment at the Cambodian Immigration.

 Word of advise: outside the Cambodian Immigration office there will be lots of scams.
 Just tell them politely that you are all set and you don’t need visa to enter Thailand since you are a Philippine passport holder.

-Here is where the boarder crossing from Siem Reap to Bangkok gets different from other boarder crossings in Asia.
-You’ll have to walk by foot from Cambodian Immigration across the Thailand Boarder and into the Thailand Immigration office.
+Here is where the border crossing from Siem Reap to Bangkok gets different from other border crossings in Asia.
+You’ll have to walk by foot from Cambodian Immigration across the Thailand Border and into the Thailand Immigration office.
 The bus will not wait for you outside the Cambodian Immigration office.
-Hence, you will carry your bags including your luggage across the boarder.
+Hence, you will carry your bags including your luggage across the border.

 Entering the Thailand Immigration